ArnoldV/Our.Umbraco.GMaps/README.md

 | Our.Umbraco.GMaps | [![NuGet](https://img.shields.io/nuget/v/Our.Umbraco.GMaps)](https://www.nuget.org/packages/Our.Umbraco.GMaps) [![NuGet downloads](https://img.shields.io/nuget/dt/Our.Umbraco.GMaps.svg)](https://www.nuget.org/packages/Our.Umbraco.GMaps) |
 | Our.Umbraco.GMaps.Core | [![NuGet](https://img.shields.io/nuget/v/Our.Umbraco.GMaps.Core)](https://www.nuget.org/packages/Our.Umbraco.GMaps.Core) [![NuGet downloads](https://img.shields.io/nuget/dt/Our.Umbraco.GMaps.Core.svg)](https://www.nuget.org/packages/Our.Umbraco.GMaps.Core) |

+***For Umbraco 8 or 9, use version 2.1.3***

 ## Change Log Summary

+- 3.0.0: Removed support for Umbraco 8 & 9, allowing us to cleanup the codebase.  *Now a Razor Class Library.*
 - 2.1.3: Better support for installation on Umbraco 11.
 - 2.1.0: Breaking change - `MapConfig.Zoom` is now an `int` as it should be (was a `string`).
 - 2.0.7: Added ability to re-center the map via Editor Actions and can now directly input a set of coordinates.

 ## Features

-- Multi-targeting Umbraco 8, 9, 10 and 11
+- Multi-targeting Umbraco 10+
 - Search for address using autocomplete and place marker
 - Enter coordinates in place marker
 - Click on exact location on map to place marker